-Another museum to visit is golden dragon museum in Bendigo.
+Another museum to visit is the golden dragon museum in Bendigo.
 It is a cultural complex with Chinese history exhibits, plus a traditional garden, tearoom & gift shop.
-Inside you can see some very fine artifacts in the museum including the 3 Bendigo dragons, the oldest being over 100 years old, the world longest hand made Dragon and lovely stories of Chinese community in Bendigo.
+Inside you can see some very fine artifacts in the museum including the 3 Bendigo dragons, the oldest being over 100 years old, the world’s longest handmade Dragon, and lovely stories of the Chinese community in Bendigo.
 The entrance is fair and you can visit the outside garden and temple without charge.

 7. Bendigo Pottery

 Bendigo is known as the Ceramic Centre of Victoria.
 It is Australia’s Oldest Working Pottery (1858) and you can even find the potteries from the 1850s.
-They offer pottery experience where you can make and design of your own.
-Branded pottery made on-site is on expensive side but it is worth the items & for budget concious – try the seconds area.
-Recommend to allocate a few hours at least to look see inside.
-Entry to pottery is free but there is also an interpretive museum inside which is $7 entry fee.
+They offer a pottery experience where you can make and design your own.
+Branded pottery made on-site is on the expensive side but it is worth the items & for budget-conscious – try the second area.
+Recommend allocating a few hours at least to look-see inside.
+Entry to pottery is free but there is also an interpretive museum inside which is a $7 entry fee.

 8. Bendigo Tramways

 There is no better way to see the sights of Bendigo than aboard a Vintage Talking Tram!
 Recommend to book online before visiting.
-It is a great way to get around town and there is a audio commentary for tourists who are wondering about the town.
-Fun way to learn more about Bendigo tramsways and a tram trip along Bendigo streets is included and makes the entry fee quite reasonable.
+It is a great way to get around town and there is an audio commentary for tourists who are wondering about the town.
+A fun way to learn more about Bendigo tramways and a tram trip along Bendigo streets is included and makes the entry fee quite reasonable.